 Adobe has noticeably improved the editing tools in the most recent versions of Acrobat Pro and Acrobat Standard.
 The tools feel more fluid and integrated into the user interface than they did in previous versions; and while they aren’t as intuitive as Microsoft Word’s Track Changes, Acrobat’s text comments, highlight comments, and sticky notes (shown below) actually provide … [Read more...] about A Brief Overview of Adobe Acrobat’s Spell-Check Tool

-When you inherit a Word document, the original author's settings can affect the document even when you open it on your own computer.
-These lingering and potentially unwanted settings may prevent you from receiving a complete spelling and grammar check.
-Here are four quick tips for using Microsoft Word's spelling and grammar check effectively---even if your document was … [Read more...] about Four Tips for Using Microsoft Word’s Spelling and Grammar Check Effectively
+When you inherit a Microsoft Word document, the original author's settings can affect the document even when you open it on your own computer.
+These lingering and potentially unwanted settings may prevent you from receiving a complete spelling and grammar check from Word’s Editor.
+Here are four quick tips for using the spelling and grammar check in Word effectively—even if your … [Read more...] about Four Tips for Using the Spelling and Grammar Check in Word

 Here's the scenario: You've written and edited the perfect blog post in Microsoft Word, so you copy it into WordPress for publication.
 Just to be on the safe side, you run the Proofread Writing tool before clicking the publish button.
 WordPress tells you that the name of your beta project, WackiFeet, is spelled incorrectly throughout the post.
 But, you know that the spelling is … [Read more...] about How to Edit Your Ignored Words and Phrases in WordPress

-Microsoft Word's spell-checking capability is quite good.
+Microsoft Word's spell-check is quite good.
 However, it occasionally puts that squiggly red line under something that is spelled correctly.
 Maybe it's a product, place, or company name.
 Maybe it's a person's first or last name.
-Regardless, most of us just right-click and select "Add to Dictionary" if we know we'll be using that word again in the future.
-But have … [Read more...] about How to Edit Your Custom Dictionary in Microsoft Word (Tutorial)
+Regardless, most of us just right-click and select "Add to Dictionary" if we know we'll be using that word again.
+But, have you ever wondered where … [Read more...] about How to Edit Your Custom Dictionary in Microsoft Word

 Wordpress Proofread Writing function available through Jetpack Most blogging platforms provide basic spell-check functionality.
 If you're using WordPress 3.6 or beyond, the spell-check is built into the Jetpack plugin and is accessed through the Proofread Writing button, as shown above.
 Many third-party plugins and browser-based add-ons also provide spell checking.
 However, … [Read more...] about How to Choose a Master Dictionary for Your Business Blog

-Public libraries really are gifts that keep on giving!
-Not only do they house more books than any one person could possibly read in a lifetime (except perhaps the character Henry Bemis from the Twilight Zone episode "Time Enough at Last"), many also provide free access to free dictionary subscription services such as Merriam-Webster Unabridged and Oxford English … [Read more...] about Do You Need a Free Dictionary Subscription for Personal Use?
+Public libraries really are gifts that keep on giving.
+Not only do they house more books than any one person could possibly read in a lifetime (except maybe the character Henry Bemis from the Twilight Zone episode "Time Enough at Last"), many also provide cardholders with access to free dictionary subscriptions.
+What Is a Dictionary Subscription?
+Dictionary subscriptions are … [Read more...] about Do You Need a Free Dictionary Subscription?
 Check Out Your Public Library!